Infinity Parser: Layout Aware Reinforcement Learning for Scanned Document Parsing: Experiments

-\textbf{Effect of Multi-Aspect Rewards} Table~\ref{tab:test_rewards} shows that reinforcement learning consistently outperforms supervised fine-tuning, particularly under layout-aware reward designs.
-Compared to the SFT baseline (0.375 / 0.166), the RL method with distance-based reward (\textit{Zero + $R_{\text{dist}}$}) achieves better Overall\textsuperscript{Edit} (0.287) and comparable Overall\textsuperscript{Cat.} (0.156).
-Further introducing count and order rewards leads to significant improvements in structural consistency, with \textit{Zero + $R_{\text{dist}} + R_{\text{count}}$} achieving 0.280\textsuperscript{} / 0.141\textsuperscript{}, and the full reward setting reaching 0.260 / 0.123.
-These results highlight RL’s ability to incorporate structural inductive biases via reward design, enabling better alignment with task-specific goals and reducing overfitting to token-level patterns.
-The improvements across reward configurations confirm the effectiveness of multi-aspect rewards in enhancing layout-aware generalization.
+\paragraph{Effect of Multi-Aspect Rewards.} Table~\ref{tab:test_rewards} demonstrates that reinforcement learning can outperform supervised fine-tuning when appropriate reward designs are applied.
+Compared to the SFT baseline (0.198 / 0.261 / 0.159), the RL method with distance-based reward (\textit{Zero + $R_{\text{dist}}$}) achieves better Overall\textsuperscript{Edit} (EN: 0.169 vs. 0.198, ZH: 0.224 vs. 0.261) while maintaining a comparable Overall\textsuperscript{Cat.} (0.156 vs. 0.159).
+Incorporating additional count and order rewards further improves structural consistency: \textit{Zero + $R_{\text{dist}} + R_{\text{count}}$} achieves 0.159 / 0.200 / 0.112, and \textit{Zero + $R_{\text{dist}} + R_{\text{count}} + R_{\text{order}}$} achieves 0.141 / 0.197 / 0.104.
+Meanwhile, when reinforcement learning is combined with supervised fine-tuning (\textit{SFT + RL}), the model does not exhibit further significant improvements.
+This observation is consistent with existing studies~\citep{guo2025deepseek}, which suggest that given the backbone model’s inherent capabilities, SFT may be unnecessary for downstream RL training in certain scenarios.
+These results further demonstrate that reinforcement learning, when equipped with structural supervisory signals, enables the model to better align with task-specific objectives.